ibnuh/ibnuh.github.io/_posts/2019-09-08-remote-ssh-to-android-termux.md

 New password was successfully set.
 ```

 At this point we're ready to start the SSH Server and connect to the android device.
-If you don't care about setting up key authentication, just skip to [Connecting from remote machine](#connecting-from-remote-machine).

 ## Connecting from remote machine